mycoria/web/docs/configure.md

 services:

 # This is a public service, any other Mycoria router can access it.
+# This service allows pinging and is added by default.
 - name: ping
   url: 'icmp6:'
   public: true